 Provide Excellent Customer Service

 The first thing any company must do is excel in customer service.
 In order to turn past clients into active promoters of your business, you must be engaged, committed, and turn every interaction into an opportunity to ‘wow’ your client.
+If you don't provide excellent customer service, chances are your friendly competition will.
 It goes without saying that providing excellent customer service from start to finish will drastically increase your chances of that coveted 5-star review.

 Have a Referral Program (And Make It Worth It!)

 Referral programs are one of the best ways to drum up new business.
 Humans love freebies.
 And what better way to earn a referral than to dole out free gifts!
 Your referral program can be tailored to fit your business- and whether you create one prize or develop a tiered system, referral programs are an excellent way to keep the buyer's journey going.
 Whether you decide to offer a $25 Starbucks Gift Card, or $500 cash, make sure your referral program reflects the interests of both your business and your customers.